How Insider Protection Works

 - On the SP side, Veeam Backup & Replication moves backup files pertaining to the deleted backup to the "recycle bin".

-- When the tenant performs the Delete operation with a backup file on the cloud repository in the Files node of the Veeam Backup & Replication console.
+- When the tenant performs the Delete operation with a backup file on a cloud repository in the Files node of the Veeam Backup & Replication console.

-Veeam Backup & Replication moves to the "recycle bin" only backup files of the VBK and VIB types.
+Veeam Backup & Replication moves to the "recycle bin" only backup files of the VBK, VIB and VRB types.
 VBM backup files are deleted from disk immediately.

 If the tenant plans to create off-site backups with a backup copy job, they should enable GFS retention settings in the job properties.
 This way, Veeam Backup & Replication will be able to protect backups created with the job against an attack when a hacker reduces the job's retention policy and creates a few incremental backups to remove backed-up data from the backup chain.

 - Veeam Cloud Connect Service running on the SP backup server checks the configuration database to get the date when the backup file was moved to the "recycle bin" and compares it to the current date.
 This operation is performed regularly with an interval of 20 minutes.